 The Loan Estimate is perhaps the most well-known disclosure in the mortgage process.
-Previous to the Loan Estimate there was the Good Faith Estimate and the Truth-In-Lending statement.
-In 2015 the CFPB combined these two disclosures into and called it the Loan Estimate.
+Previous to the Loan Estimate, there was the Good Faith Estimate and the Truth-In-Lending statement.
+In 2015 the CFPB combined these two disclosures into one and called it the Loan Estimate.

 What does the Loan Estimate disclose?

 For the most part, it discloses everything that is important to the mortgage you are applying for.
 Here is just some of the important information provided in the Loan Estimate:

 - If the rate is locked or not locked

 - The term (ie the number of years the loan is based on)